yuta-masano/gored/README.md

 ```
 $ gored --help
-gored creates a new issue on Redmine using your clipboard text,
-sends the added issue page's title and URL into your clipboard.

 Usage:
-  gored project_alias [flags]
+  gored [command]

+Available Commands:
+  add          add a new issue
+  autocomplete generate shell autocompletion script for gored
+  list         list projects in your config file
+  version      show program's version information and exit

 Flags:
-  -p, --priority string   choose Low, Normal, High (default "Normal")
-  -t, --tracker string    choose 情報更新, バグ, 機能, サポート (default "バグ")
-  -v, --version           show program's version number and exit
+  -f, --config-file string   path to the config file (default "/home/masano/.config/gored/config.yml")

+Use "gored [command] --help" for more information about a command.
 ```

 ## License